 In doing so, you are maximizing their potential and showing you care about their success.
 In addition, offering other opportunities for growth and development would also be beneficial.

 Consider giving employees the option to go to networking events or helping them find mentors outside of the workplace.
 If possible, you be that mentor.
 Be the individual who is there to support them and offer advice when it is needed.
 This shows you care deeply for them and are willing to truly support them.

 If you have students in your team, serving as a mentor is especially profound and impactful.
 This experience could be something that impacts their entire life in a tremendously positive way.
 Additionally, the workplace environment also thoroughly impacts an individual’s experiences at work.

 Think about how much time your employees spend in their workplace.
 Would it feel good, or be productive, to feel chained to one small room for 8 hours every day?
 No, and it would serve as a negative employee experience that could lead to resignation.

-You as the leader have the ability to change the environment that employees spend a significant portion of their time in.
-The best way to understand the needs for this environment is to directly ask employees.
-Give them freedom to bring in certain items from home and express themselves at work.
+You as the leader have the ability to change the environment that employees spend a significant portion of their time.
+The best way to understand the needs of this environment is to directly ask employees.
+Give them the freedom to bring in certain items from home and express themselves at work.